BladeZhenLei/Finite-Field-Riemann-Hypothesis/README.md

 $$\zeta_X\left(u\right)=\exp{(\sum_{n=1}^{\infty}{N_mu^{m})}},$$
 where $N_$ is the number of closed paths in $X$ of length $m$ with no backtracking or tails.
 This allows irregular graphs to be considered in the hypothesis.

-As of now, it remains to be an open problem of whether this zeta function has a special meaning under the `graph Riemann hypothesis'?
-Though they are not well-understood, theories are just emerging.
-They may be the tools to finally solve the greatest mystery in mathematics.
+As of now, it remains to be a mystery whether this zeta function have a special meaning.

 <p/>
 <script type="text/javascript" charset="utf-8" src=" https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML, https://vincenttam.github.io/javascripts/MathJaxLocal.js"></script>